Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 Stroll into iFLY and feel the adrenaline rush of free-falling in an 800-horsepower indoor wind tunnel!

-12 – Soar over Tampa in a hot-air balloon
+15 – Soar over Tampa in a hot air balloon

 Take to the skies just before dawn and see the famous Florida sunrise over Tampa — trust us, it’s worth the early wake-up!

-You’ll never forget what it’s like to see Tampa basking in the sunrise from the clouds, but if you need more convincing, there’s also a champagne toast waiting for you when you land.
+You won’t forget what it’s like to see Tampa basking in the sunrise from the clouds.
+But, if you need more convincing, there’s also a champagne toast waiting for you when you land.

-By far the most famous theme park on the planet, whether you’re six or sixty, no trip to Florida is complete without a trip to the Mickey mouse house.
+By far the most famous theme park on the planet, whether you’re age 6 or 60, no trip to Florida is complete without a trip to the Mickey Mouse’s house.

 If you’re after thrills, make a beeline for the vertical drop of the Tower of Terror at Disney’s Hollywood Studios.